hafizurcse/dev-env-setup-ml/README.md

-# How to set up your Dev Environment for Machine Learning/DNN/CNN etc?
+# How to Setup your Dev Environment for Machine Learning/DNN/CNN etc?

 ## Windows Machine